 All redbuds provide fall color with first frost and are attractive in naturalized settings.
 Do any pruning in dormant season or after bloom.

-Native to eastern U.S. Largest (to 25–35 ft. tall and wide) and fastest growing of the redbuds, and the most apt to take tree form.
+Native to the eastern U.S. The largest (to 25–35 ft. tall and wide) and fastest growing of the redbuds, and the most apt to take tree form.
 Round headed but with horizontally tiered branches in age.
 Rich green, 3–6-in.-long leaves have pointed tips.
-Needs some winter chill for profuse display of rosy pink flowers.
-Effective as specimen or understory tree.Cercis canadensis mexicana
+Needs some winter chill for a profuse display of rosy pink flowers.
+Effective as a specimen or understory tree.Cercis canadensis mexicana

 Includes plants from many sources in Mexico.
 Most widely distributed is a single-trunked form to 15 ft. tall, with leathery blue-green leaves and pinkish purple flowers.Cercis chinensis

 Native to China, Japan.
-Form most often seen is light, open shrub to 10 to 12 ft. tall, 10 ft. wide.
+Form most often seen is a light, open shrub to 10–12 ft. tall, 10 ft. wide.
 Flower clusters (3–5 in. long) are deep rose, almost rosy purple.
-Leaves are sometimes glossier and brighter green than those of C. canadensis, with transparent line around the edge.
+Leaves are sometimes glossier and brighter green than those of C. canadensis, with a transparent line around the edge.

-Native to California, Arizona, Utah, but predominantly found in California foothills below 4,000 ft.
-Shrub or small tree 10 to 18 ft. tall and wide; usually produces several trunks from base.
+Native to California, Arizona, Utah, but predominantly found in the California foothills below 4,000 ft.
+Shrub or small tree grows to 10–18 ft. tall and wide; usually produces several trunks from the base.
 Provides all-year interest.
 Magenta flowers bloom in spring; handsome blue-green, 3-in. leaves, notched or rounded at tip, and newly forming magenta seedpods adorn branches in summer.
 Foliage turns light yellow or red in fall, and bare branches holding reddish brown seedpods are picturesque in winter.
 Best floral display comes in areas with some winter chill.
 Resistant to oak root fungus.
 Very drought tolerant; excellent for seldom-watered banks.Cercis siliquastrum